Arjun Majumdar

-I was recently a student researcher with the perception and robotics teams at Google working with Leo Guibas and Fei Xia.
-In the summer of 2021, I interned at Amazon where I worked with Jesse Thomason and Gaurav Sukhatme.
+In the summer of 2023, I interned at Meta AI with Franziska Meier and Aravind Rajeswaran.
+In the summer of 2022, I was a student researcher with the perception and robotics teams at Google AI working with Leo Guibas and Fei Xia.
+In the summer of 2021, I interned at Amazon AI where I worked with Jesse Thomason and Gaurav Sukhatme.
 In the summer of 2020, I was an intern at FAIR working with Ross Girshick.
-Previously, I worked at MIT Lincoln Laboratory where my research focused on problems like visual question answering, semantic segmentation, and image-to-image translation.

-email / google scholar / github / cv
+email | google scholar | github | cv

 Google Robotics